-WORKING WITH IMMIGRANTS TO BUILD NEW FUTURE IN CANADA
+WORKING WITH IMMIGRANTS TO BUILD NEW FUTURES IN CANADA

 Founded in 1988, the Immigrants Working Centre (formerly the Immigrant Women’s Centre) is an equality seeking, anti-racist, charitable organization dedicated to the social, political and economic inclusion of refugee and immigrants in a just and supportive Canadian society.
 Our Centre is committed to enabling refugees and immigrants to discover and build their new futures through skills development and settlement support.